google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-three.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

+When learning about accessibility, it helps to have an understanding of the diverse range of users in the world and the kinds of accessibility topics that affect them.
 To explain further, here's an informative question/answer session with Victor Tsaran, a Technical Program Manager at Google, who is totally blind.

 >![Victor Tsaran](imgs/victor_tsaran.jpg)&nbsp;&nbsp;&nbsp;**Victor Tsaran**